AlessandraPandolfi/Pandolfi-et-al-2025-Sunbridge-Supplement/README.md

-#  R Script and Supplementary Files for PeerJ Submission
+#  R Script and Supplementary Files for Pandolfi et al. (2025)

 This repository contains R script and supplementary files used for the analyses in the manuscript: